hrootscraft/telco-customer-churn/README.md

 ### DATA OVERVIEW
 - Each row represents a customer, each column contains customer’s attributes described on the column Metadata.
 - The data set includes information about :
-  - Customers who left within the last month – the column is called Churn
+  - Customers who left within the last month – the column is called Churn.
-  - Services that each customer has signed up for – phone, multiple lines, internet, online security, online backup, device protection, tech support, and streaming TV and movies
+  - Services that each customer has signed up for – phone, multiple lines, internet, online security, online backup, device protection, tech support, and streaming TV and movies.
-  - Customer account information – how long they’ve been a customer, contract, payment method, paperless billing, monthly charges, and total charges
+  - Customer account information – how long they’ve been a customer, contract, payment method, paperless billing, monthly charges, and total charges.
-  - Demographic info about customers – gender, age range, and if they have partners and dependents
+  - Demographic info about customers – gender, age range, and if they have partners and dependents.

 ### EDA REPORT
 - 26.5 % Of Customers Switched To Another Firm.